TheSilvered/nest/docs/c_api/c_api-encoding.md

 **Returns:**

 An encoding ID where `ch_size` is one byte.
 If the given encoding ID has a `ch_size` of one byte already the encoding ID itself is returned.
-Otherwies the little endian version is always returned.
+Otherwise the little endian version is always returned.

 ---